-John Romero is an award-winning game designer, level designer and programmer whose work spans over 130 games, 107 of which have been published commercially, including the iconic works Wolfenstein 3D, DOOM and Quake.
-Romero has worked in the mobile, hardcore, mid-core, casual and MMO space.
-Romero has co-founded eight successful game companies including the likes of id Software, Gazillion Entertainment, Loot Drop which celebrated its 5th anniversary in 2015, and most recently Romero Games.
-He is considered to be among the world's top game designers, and his products have won well over 100 awards.
-One of the earliest indie developers, Romero began working in the game space in 1979 on mainframes before moving to the Apple II in 1981.
+John Romero is an award-winning programmer, game designer and level designer whose work spans over 130 games, 108 of which have been published commercially.
+Romero is considered to be the "father of first person shooters" having led the design and contributed to the programming and audio design of the iconic and genre-defining games Wolfenstein 3D, DOOM, Quake, Heretic and Hexen.
+Romero is also was also one of the earliest supporters of eSports and a professional-level DOOM and Quake player.
+To date, Romero has co-founded eight successful game companies including the likes of id Software and most recently Romero Games in Galway, Ireland.
+He is considered to be among the world’s top game designers, and his products have won well over 100 awards.
+Romero most recently won the Legend Award at 2017’s Develop: Brighton.
 He is a completely self-taught programmer, designer and artist, having drawn his inspirations from early Apple II programmers.
-Romero co-owns Romero Games.

 I’ve been to every single Develop in the last 12 years.
 One thing you get here is networking - you will meet the most amazing individuals in the video games industry.